jstg004/blockchain_research/lightning_notes.md

 - Funding Transaction F is broadcast on the blockchain after all other transactions are signed
 - Only the Funding Transaction is broadcast on the blockchain at this time
+- creating a new Commitment Transaction allows for invalidation of all old Commitment Transactions when the new balance is updated with a new Commitment Transaction
+- invalidation of old transactions occurs when an output is converted to a Revocable Sequence Maturity Contract (RSMC)
+- to invalidate a transaction:
+  - a superseding transaction is signed and exchanged by both parties
+    - this transaction gives all funds to the counterparty is an older transaction is incorrectly broadcast
+    - the incorrect broadcast is identified by creating 2 different Commitment Transactions with the same final balance outputs
+      - the payment to oneself is encumbered by an RSMC
+- there are 2 Commitment Transactions from a single Funding Transaction 2-of-2 outputs
+  - only 1 of the 2 Commitment Transactions can enter into the blockchain
+  - each party within a channel has 1 version of the contract
+  - when a party broadcasts a Commitment Transaction pair - they are requesting the channel to be closed out
+    - the 1st 2 outputs for the Commitment Transaction include the Delivery Transaction (the payout) of the present unallocated balance to the channel counterparties
+    - the Delivery Transaction is immediately redeemable
+      - it is not encumbered if the Commitment Transaction is broadcast
+- each party's attests that they are broadcasting the most recent Commitment Transaction which they own
+  - the balance paid to the counterparty is assumed to be true
+  - a party has no direct benefit by paying some funds to the counterparty as a penalty
+- the balance paid to the party who broadcasted the Commitment Transaction is unverified
+  - therefore there is a penalty if they do not broadcast their most recent version
+  - the RSMC prevents their funds from being claimed until a set number of confirmations is reached after the Commitment Transaction has been included in a block
+  - if the most recent Commitment Transaction is the one that is broadcasted
+    - there is no revocation transaction superseding the revocable transaction
+    - then funds are able to be received after the set amount of confirmations
+- both parties are able to revoke the Commitment Transaction in the future

+#### Redeeming Funds from the Channel: Cooperative Coun- terparties